Unsealed: California’s Secret Police Misconduct and Use-of-Force FilesUnsealed: California’s Secret Police Misconduct and Use-of-Force Files

 KQED co-founded a coalition of California newsrooms dedicated to collaboratively obtaining and reporting on these previously hidden internal investigations.
 The California Reporting Project, as the collaboration came to be known, is defending public access under the new law in a series of court cases.
 Currently, about 40 news organizations are part of the group.

-The California Reporting Project’s work continues in 2020.
+The California Reporting Project’s work continues.
 Journalists are still fighting for records from agencies that have yet to provide them and working toward a deep analysis of police accountability throughout the state.
-KQED is developing a database of all the records that we anticipate making available to the public in 2021.
+KQED is working with other news organizations, U.C.
+Berkeley's Investigative Reporting Program and Stanford University who are developing a database of the records that will eventually be made available to the public.